…adding years to your golfing life, and life to your golfing years!

 - Walk like a penguin.When walking on snow and ice take shorter slower steps.
 You want as much surface area of your feet to be in contact with the ground as possible.
 If you come across a patch of solid ice, shuffling your feet can be your best option as it will give you the most stability.

-If you have already taken a hard fall, let one of our Physiotherapists help you recover and get you back on solid ground.
-More
+If you have already taken a hard fall, let one of our therapists help you recover and get you back on solid ground.

 Movember is Men’s Health Month